 TUR 121 – TURKISH I: Bu derste, Avrupa dil kriterlerine uygun olarak temel seviyede Türkçe öğretimi amaçlanmıştır.Türk Alfabesindeki harfleri tanıma, sahiplik eki, soru eki,çoğul eki vs yerinde kullanma gibi gramer bilgisi kazandırma ile Selamlaşma,tanışmaevdeki temel eşyaları, haftanın günlerini söyleyebilme gibi becerileri kazandırma amaç edilmiştir…

-CMPE 211 – INTODUCTION TO PROBABILITY AND STATISTICS: Econ 203 emphasizes the use of basic probability concepts and statistical theory in the estimation and testing of single parameter and multivariate relationships.
-Computer labs, using Microsoft Excel, emphasize the calculation of descriptive statistics, probabilities and least squares regression coefficients in situations applicable to business and economic events.
+CMPE 211 – INTRODUCTION TO PROBABILITY AND STATISTICS: Econ 203 emphasizes the use of basic probability concepts and statistical theory in the estimation and testing of single parameter and multivariate relationships.
+Computer labs, using Microsoft Excel, emphasize the calculation of descriptive statistics, probabilities, and least squares regression coefficients in situations applicable to business and economic events.

-CMPE 201 – OBJECT ORIENTED PROGRAMMING: Study the basic terminology and concepts of object-oriented programming: Classes, Methods, Object, Encapsulation, Inheritance and Polymorphism.
+CMPE 201 – OBJECT-ORIENTED PROGRAMMING: Study the basic terminology and concepts of object-oriented programming: Classes, Methods, Object, Encapsulation, Inheritance, and Polymorphism in Java Programming language.

 CMPE 311 – INTRODUCTION TO DATABASE CONCEPTS: This course introduces Databases.
 A database is an organized collection of data.
 The data are typically organized to model relevant aspects of reality in a way that supports processes requiring this information.
 For example, modeling the availability of rooms in hotels in a way that supports finding a hotel with vacancies.
 The main objectives of this course are: Design methodology for databases and verifying their design correctness, and using queries.

-CMPE 353 – COMPUTER NETWORKS I: Provide students with enhance specialist knowledge in the area of computer networking which build upon studies at the undergraduate level; Principles of data communications; information transfer, computer networks and their applications.
+CMPE 353 – COMPUTER NETWORKS I: Provide students with enhancing specialist knowledge in the area of computer networking which builds upon studies at the undergraduate level; Principles of data communications; information transfer, computer networks, and their applications.
 Describe a model for computer networks including a description of interfaces, protocols, layers, and layer functionality; in addition Network structures, architectures and protocols, Communication systems: transmission media (wire-wireless), analog and digital transmission modes.
-Transmission and switching: FDM, TDM, WDM, modulation and modems, circuit, packet and message switching.
+Transmission and switching: FDM, TDM, WDM, modulation and modems, circuit, packet, and message switching.

 CMPE 403 – SENIOR PROJECT I: The course requires the students to draw upon the four years of knowledge and experience they have gained in their engineering studies and put it to practical use.
 The student should conduct some basic research trying to explore, define, and identify a specific computer engineering problem and document the research results with a proposal of a project for CMPE 404.

-CMPE 423 – ADVANCED DATABASE CONCEPTS: Database design using entity-relationship model and relational data model, SQL (data definition and data manipulation languages), data integrity and integrity constraints, triggers, stored procedures, functions, indexing and application development.
+CMPE 423 – ADVANCED DATABASE CONCEPTS: Database design using an entity-relationship model and relational data model, SQL (data definition and data manipulation languages), data integrity and integrity constraints, triggers, stored procedures, functions, indexing, and application development.

 CMPE 435 – COMPUTER SECURITY: This course will cover many aspects of computer security including cryptography, network security, application security, and web security.
 Traditional topics such as buffer overflows, intrusion detection, packet analysis, and malware will be discussed.
 We will also delve into unorthodox topics including privacy, incident handling, forensics and anti-forensics, legal issues, politics, electronic voting, and security in emerging technologies.
 This is largely a hands-on course where students will play both offense and defense.